Islands in Kaluza-Klein black holes: Introduction

 Though the explicit computation was performed in 2-dimension, island formula \eqref{island_formula} is expected to work for higher-dimensional black holes.
-Recent phenomenological works confirmed that it extends to some higher dimensional black holes \cite{Almheiri:2019psy,Hashimoto:2020cas,Wang:2021woy,Karananas:2020fwx,Kim:2021gzd,Ling:2020laa,Alishahiha:2020qza,Geng:2020qvw,Chu:2021gdb,Bak:2020enw}, as well as to some other 2-dimensional black holes \cite{Wang:2021mqq,Alishahiha:2020qza,Almheiri:2019yqk}. {In particular, a black hole in a 2-dimensional model similar to that in \cite{Almheiri:2019qdq} was studied in \cite{Almheiri:2019yqk}, which shows that the island at late times is outside the horizon.
-Later works \cite{Hashimoto:2020cas,Kim:2021gzd,Karananas:2020fwx,Wang:2021woy} reported the same findings for some other black holes.} Surprisingly, it was reported that island rule may not save the day for the information paradox of Liouville black holes \cite{Li:2021lfo}.
-Islands were also discussed in the cosmological scenario \cite{Hartman:2020khs,Balasubramanian:2020xqf,Chen:2020tes,VanRaamsdonk:2020tlr}, especially in de Sitter spacetime where the cosmological constant is positive.
-For other relevant interesting works, see the non-exhaustive list \cite{Chen:2020uac,Chen:2020hmv,Qi:2021sxb,Balasubramanian:2020coy,Balasubramanian:2021wgd,Matsuo:2020ypv}.
+Recent phenomenological works confirmed that it extends to some higher dimensional black holes \cite{Almheiri:2019psy,Hashimoto:2020cas,Wang:2021woy,Karananas:2020fwx,Kim:2021gzd,Ling:2020laa,Alishahiha:2020qza,Geng:2020qvw,Chu:2021gdb,Bak:2020enw}, as well as to some other 2-dimensional black holes \cite{Wang:2021mqq,Alishahiha:2020qza,Almheiri:2019yqk}.
+In particular, a black hole in a 2-dimensional model similar to that in \cite{Almheiri:2019qdq} was studied in \cite{Almheiri:2019yqk}, which shows that the island at late times is outside the horizon.
+Later works \cite{Hashimoto:2020cas,Kim:2021gzd,Karananas:2020fwx,Wang:2021woy} reported the same findings for some other black holes.
+Surprisingly, it was reported that island rule may not save the day for the information paradox of Liouville black holes \cite{Li:2021lfo}.
+Islands were also discussed in the cosmological scenario \cite{Krishnan:2020fer,Hartman:2020khs,Balasubramanian:2020xqf,Chen:2020tes,VanRaamsdonk:2020tlr,Geng:2021wcq}, especially in de Sitter spacetime where the cosmological constant is positive.
+For other relevant interesting works, see the non-exhaustive list \cite{Chen:2020uac,Chen:2020hmv,Qi:2021sxb,Balasubramanian:2020coy,Balasubramanian:2021wgd,Matsuo:2020ypv,Geng:2020fxl,Geng:2021iyq}.

-In this paper, we study the entanglement entropy of Hawking radiation in spherically symmetric Kaluza-Klein (KK) black holes \cite{Gibbons:1985ac} applying the aforementioned island formula.
-The $D$-dimensional spherically symmetric KK black hole is the solution of the Kaluza-Klein theory \cite{Kaluza:1921tu,klein1926zf} with Lagrangian
+String theory is the most promising theory to quantize gravity.
+After dimension reduction, the gauged supergravity could be reducted to 4 dimensional Kaluza-Klein theory \cite{Kaluza:1921tu,klein1926zf}.
+Thus, it is interesting and meaningful to study Kaluza-Klein theory.
+In this paper, we will study the entanglement entropy of Hawking radiation in spherically symmetric Kaluza-Klein (KK) black holes \cite{Gibbons:1985ac} applying the aforementioned island formula.
+The $D$-dimensional spherically symmetric KK black hole is the solution of the Kaluza-Klein theory with Lagrangian

-which can be regarded as the dimensionally-reducted Lagrangian of $D+1$ dimensional Einstein-Hilbert Lagrangian after compactifying one of the spatial coordinates on a circle $\mathbb{S}^1$.
+which can be also regarded as the dimensionally-reducted Lagrangian of $D+1$ dimensional Einstein-Hilbert Lagrangian after compactifying one of the spatial coordinates on a circle $\mathbb{S}^1$.
 After dimension reduction, the scalar field and the vector field emerge.
 Note that to obtain Einstein gravity and canonical kinetic term of scalar field in $D$ dimension, the parameters of $D+1$ dimension metric

 should be